KinveyApps/StatusShare-iOS/README.md

 In particular this sample application highlights the following key backend tasks:
 * Allow users to sign up and log in
+    * Allows users to log in with Facebook credentials
 * Create public/private shared data
 * Link images to application data
+* Save location information and display on a map
 * Provide offline functionality
 * Connect on the client-side to 3rd party service (Gravatar)